 What does it take to be truly Australian?
 The latest Bureau of Statistics estimates show that 6.7 million Australian residents – just over 28 per cent of the population – were born overseas.
 Sharing the "customs and traditions" of Australia was considered very important to national identity by half of those

 In 2015 Australia saw an outflow of remittances of US$16 billion, while it received around US$2 billion.
 Globally remittances totalled $582 billion according to World Bank figures.
 The largest source of remittances is probably not unexpectedly the United States which saw over US$133 billion leave the country.

 US Treasury Secretary Steven Mnuchin called on the International Monetary Fund to provide "candid analysis" of exchange-rate policies in member countries.
-Mnuchin spoke by phone with IMF Managing Director Christine Lagarde in what was among the first contacts between the fund and the administration of President Donald Trump,
+Mnuchin spoke by phone with IMF Managing Director Christine Lagarde in what was among the first contacts between the fund and the administration of President Donald Trump, who has

 Analysts at leading firms agree that customer experience is the new battleground to differentiate and compete.
 After all, a “delightful” and frictionless customer experience yields increased customer satisfaction, loyalty, advocacy and customer lifetime value.
 One of the biggest CX trends in financial organisations around the world is digital transformation, which